Skip to main content

 This grant-funded project marks the third major collaboration between the Department of Sport Business and the European Association for Sport Management (EASM) since Drexel became the first entity outside of Europe to partner with EASM in 2021; an undergraduate Global Classroom held in spring 2021 and a global symposium hosted by LeBow in fall 2021 were the previous ones.
 The SSM study also aligns with the College’s diversity, equity and inclusion (DEI) efforts and its status as a signatory to the UN Global Compact’s Principles for Responsible Management Education (PRME), based on the United Nations’ Sustainable Development Goals.

-As Drexel leads for the project, Joel Maxcy, PhD, professor and department head of sport business, and Jeffrey Levine, JD, PhD, assistant clinical professor of sport business, are part of an organizing committee that will meet in Belgium in Jan.
-2023 and will contribute research expertise to the project through the end of the grant period in Dec.
+As Drexel leads for the project, Joel Maxcy, PhD, professor and department head of sport business, and Jeffrey Levine, JD, PhD, assistant clinical professor of sport business, are part of the organizing committee and will contribute research expertise to the project through the end of the grant period in Dec.
 2024.

 “This will really build on our current relationship with EASM, and it’s going to bring some good attention to LeBow not just locally but internationally for our work fostering DEI and dedicating resources to that area,” Maxcy says.